 It may be advisable to stock up on your thyroid medications (or other) in case you become limited by travel restrictions or product shortages.

 While there is no need to panic, now is a good time to prepare in case you are advised to shelter-in-place.
 We recommend 2-3 extra months of prescriptions.
 You may need to pay out-of-pocket before you are due with your insurance.
 You can use free services like SingleCare or GoodRx to find the best self-pay price for your medication in your area, or by mail order.

 Schedule a live video visit with a Paloma Health thyroid doctor to get necessary refill prescriptions.

 To increase access to reliable information, the World Health Organization has partnered with WhatsApp and Facebook to launch a Health Alert messaging service.
 This service provides the latest news and information on COVID-19, including details on symptoms and how people can protect themselves.
 To access the service, send the word "hi" to the number +41 798 931 892 on WhatsApp.

 Your safety and well-being are of utmost importance to us.
-We are working hard to keep all of our services operational.
-Extra steps are being taken to make sure our offices, labs, and warehouse are diligently and frequently disinfected and sanitized.
+All of our services operational, and extra steps are being taken to make sure our offices, labs, and warehouse are diligently and frequently disinfected and sanitized.
 If you need hypothyroid care while you stay home to protect yourself and others, all of our services are built to be used from the comfort of your home.